 Online co-authoring is a service using which you and your colleagues can work on the same document.
-Usually, the document auto-saves and the changes made by other co-authors is visible in a few seconds.
+Usually, the document auto-saves and the changes made by other co-authors are visible in a few seconds.
 It makes it easier to work on documents using cloud technology.
-Microsoft Office 2016 has enabled real-time collaboration, a feature which is seemingly quite successful in the market.
+Microsoft Office has enabled real-time collaboration, a feature that is seemingly quite successful in the market.
 It started with enabling co-authoring on Word’s desktop version, and now, Live collaboration has been the major thrust of Microsoft Office.
-Rather, most users have completely shifted to online co-authoring instead of making and sharing documents through the email.
+Rather, most users have completely shifted to online co-authoring instead of making and sharing documents through email.

 Co-Author and Collaborate in Excel

 In order to start with team collaboration and co-authoring using Excel, you could use the following steps: